jackcvr/reverssh/README.md

 Reversing SSH tarpit.

+This tool makes SSH bots brute-force themselves.
-You can specify port numbers (e.g., -p `22,2222`) for `reverssh` to attempt connections on each of the listed ports.
+If port numbers are specified (e.g., `-p 22,2222`), `reverssh` will attempt connections on each of the listed ports of the SSH client.
-If a connection is successful, `reverssh` will forward all incoming traffic back to the attacker's server, causing them to interact with their own system.
+If any connection is successful, it forwards all incoming traffic back to the open port, causing bots to interact with their own servers.

-If no ports are specified, or if the provided ports are closed, `reverssh` operates as a standard SSH tarpit, sending one random byte per second.
+If no ports are specified, or if all provided ports are closed, `reverssh` behaves as a standard SSH tarpit, sending one random byte per second.

 ## Installation